-PRINTED FOR G. AND W. B. WHITTAKER, AVE-MARIA LANE.
+PRINTED FOR G, AND W. B. WHITTAKER,

+AVE-MARIA LANE,

 1819.

+W. Shackell, Printer, Johnson's-court, Fleet-street

+55

-W. Shackell, Printer, Johnson's-court, Fleet-street.
-Sydney, have already begun to attract the tide of colonization to it, and will no doubt render it in a few years one of the most populous, productive, and valuable of all the districts.
-The soil is in general a deep fat vegetable mould The surface of the country is thinly timbered with the exception of the mountain which bounds it to the Northward and Westward.
-This is covered with a thick brush, but is nevertheles extremely fertile up to the very summit, and peculiarly adapted both from its eastern aspect and mild climate for the cultivation of the vine This large tract of country was only discovered about four years since, and has not yet been accurately surveyed.
+Sydney, have already begun to attract the tide of colonization to it, and will no doubt render in afew years one of the most populous, productive, and valuable of all the districts.
+The soil is in general a deep fat vegetable moult The surface of the country is thinly timbered with the exception of the mountain which boundsit to the Northward and Westward.
+This is covered with a thick brush, but isnevertheles extremely fertile up to the very summit, and peculiarly adapted both from its eastern aspec and mild climate for the cultivation of the vin This large tract of country was only discovered about four years since, and has not yet been accurately surveyed.
 Its extent, therefore, not precisely known; but it without doubt contains several hundred thousand acres, including the banks of the Shoal Haven river.
 These produce a great abundance of fine cedar, and other highly valuable timber, for which there is an extensive and increasing demand at Port Jackson.

+STATISTICAL ACCOUNT OF THE

 COAL RIVER.